 Every funding competition has eligibility requirements to make sure the funder receives value for money and that the project they are investing in will be a success.
 Reading through the full eligibility, scope and guidance is imperative, but sometimes it can be hard to navigate through the jargon to identify what the funder actually wants.

 This blog will help you to get a better understanding of eligibility by focusing on three key requirements.

 Every funding competition will have important scope details that need to be met for your project to be classed as eligible.
-A good way to know if your project matches the scope of the competition is to look at examples of what the funder will not fund as part of the project.
-You could have the most innovative project in your sector but if it doesn’t meet the scope your application would not even be passed through to assessment.
+A good way to know if your project matches the scope of the competition is to look at examples of what the funder is NOT willing to fund as part of the project.
+You could have the most innovative project in your sector but if it doesn’t meet the scope your application won’t even pass through to assessment.

 Example: Innovate UK SMART Grants